gitsindonesia/ui-component/docs/components/logo.md

 # Logo

-The `VLogo` component a simple way to display GITS Logo.
+The `VLogo` component a simple way to display Morpheme Logo.

 ## Usage